 Your QR codes don't have to be passive shortcuts.
 They can become dynamic revenue channels, engagement tools, and vehicles for building stronger customer relationships.

 The infrastructure exists.
-The consumer behavior supports it.
-The only remaining question is whether you’ll implement it today.
+Consumer behavior supports it.
+The only remaining question is whether you'll implement it today.

 Can small businesses really make meaningful money with QR codes?